 Step 2 – Set up your email marketing account

 Sign up with your chosen email marketing provider and set it up.
 If you want to go with ConvertKit, check out this article: how to get started with ConvertKit.
 If you want to get started with Mailchimp, check out their tutorials here.
-I also have a great video training in my membership site the Blissful Biz Hive.

 Step 3 – Create an opt-in form for your website